 Image of shattered Trocal PVC roof

-The repair of Trocal PVC Roof:
+Repair of a Trocal PVC Roof

 Image of Trocal PVC Roof Repair

 This Trocal roof sustained damage from a falling tree branch in December of 2009, and cracked along the edge.
-Although the roof was over 20 years old, it was still fully weldable and we were able to repair it with new IB PVC roofing membrane in Jan.
+Although the roof was over 20 years old, it was still fully weldable and we were able to repair it with a new IB PVC roofing membrane in Jan.
 2010.
-We removed the damaged section of the roof, cleaned the surface with MEK solution, installed new PVC coated IB Drip Edge metal, and welded 50-mil white IB roofing membrane.
+We removed the damaged section of the roof, cleaned the surface with MEK solution, installed new PVC coated IB Drip Edge metal, and welded a 50-mil white IB roofing membrane.
 The repair was performed in a 25 degrees outside temperature, so we had to take special care not to damage the rest of the original roof.